ApiGen/ApiGen/README.md

 ```--charset <list>```

-Character set of source files, default is "UTF-8".
-You can use the parameter multiple times to provide a list of all used character sets in your documentation.
-In that case ApiGen will try to choose one of provided sets for every file.
-You can also use the "auto" value to let ApiGen choose from all supported character sets.
-However you should avoid this because every kind of autodetection can be tricky (and not completely realiable).
+Character set of source files, default is "auto" that lets ApiGen choose from all supported character sets.
+However if you use only one characters set across your source files you should set it explicitly to avoid autodetection because it can be tricky (and is not completely realiable).
+Moreover autodetection slows down the process of generating documentation.
+You can also use the parameter multiple times to provide a list of all used character sets in your documentation.
+In that case ApiGen will choose one of provided character sets for each file.

 ```--main <value>```